 Again, this drawing technique can be practiced on the floor or on a larger sheet of paper attached to a wall.
 The added benefit of drawing on the floor is that it allows the drawer to move around and engaged directly with the work from many different directions, similar to how Jackson Pollock produced his action paintings.
 Different drawing mediums can be masked to the end of a stick and used as a device to draw.

-This technique aims to explore how different drawing methods can produce different marks in response to the observation of a figure or a still life for example.
+This technique explores how different drawing methods can produce different marks in response to observing a figure or a still life, for example.

 Touch or contour drawing

-This drawing method is ideal for encouraging students to explore and develop new ideas.
+This drawing method encourages students to explore and develop new ideas.
 Place a random object in an enclosed sealed bag.
 As the students initially focus on the touch or feel of the object inside the container.
-The objective here is not to guess what is inside, and then produce a representation of what they think it is.
+The objective here is not to guess what is inside and then produce a representation of what they think it is.